 Leverage on Crude Oil Trading

-But this also means that even small price movements in WTI crude oil can lead to significant gains or losses.
-While high leverage can lead to greater profits, it also requires a higher level of skill and a solid risk management plan.
+However, this means that even small price movements in WTI crude oil can result in significant gains or losses.
+While high leverage can lead to greater profits, it requires a higher level of skill and a solid risk management plan.
 For beginners, lower leverage is often more suitable as it reduces the risk of significant losses while still allowing traders to benefit from price movements in the oil market.

 You can think of swaps as an indirect commission because they accumulate over time.
 They are based on the interest rate differential between currencies in the oil contract and can either be a credit or a charge depending on the position (long or short) and the broker’s policies.